I’m going to put this post out there now, in my usual rush, and update it later.

 And I couldn’t find the exact hero that I was trying to describe.

-Where, in children’s literature, do we reward simple, enduring kindness and fairness, with a prize that children will actually want?
+Where, in children’s literature, do we reward simple, enduring decency, with a prize that children might actually want?

 The moment you say “hero”, the tropes spring to mind.